 The last metric for measuring your engagement is “profile visits”.
 This value gives you an idea of how well you are making splashes in the social media waters.
 In several social networks, you get your profile visits from your analytics dashboard.

 Getting on to KPIs for Leads and Conversion

 As robotic as this may sound, leads are people who are interested in your product or service.
 In other words, these are prospects.
 Used effectively, social media can serve as a rich resource of warm leads, ready to convert provided you have significant reach and engagement.

-A page from Frank Body, Australian-based beauty brand, shows that the business converted social leads so well that they ended up selling over 2 million body scrubs in 149 countries with an initial budget of $5000 only.
+A page from Frank Body, an Australian-based beauty brand, shows that the business converted social leads so well that it ended up selling over 2 million body scrubs in 149 countries with an initial budget of $5000 only.